 How Rehab Can Affect Your Nutrition

 Substance abuse produces many challenging health effects on the body and mind of the user.
-These symptoms of long-term substance abuse can mean mental and/or emotional conditions, physical symptoms, and even death in extreme circumstances.
+The symptoms of long-term substance abuse can result in mental and/or emotional distress, which can lead to a number of long-term physical and emotional disorders.
+In extreme circumstances, addiction can lead to death.
 Regardless of the effects of substance abuse that any specific patient is experiencing, nutrition is one of the most important elements of wellness.
 This is why there is such a close connection between rehab and nutrition.

 How Substance Abuse Impacts Nutrition

 Substance abuse can greatly impact the nutrients that the body absorbs, leaving a user in a less physically and mentally healthy state where they are more likely to continue using.
-While every substance impacts the body differently, alcohol is the most common example.
+While every substance impacts the body differently, alcohol is one of the the most well-known examples.

 It is only after the user stops entirely that these negative impacts begin to improve.
 In this way, simply successfully achieving and maintaining sobriety improves nutrition.